rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/src/site/markdown/guide/plugins.md

 ## `org.apache.maven.plugins:maven-shade-plugin`

 Generates **JAR** artifact including all dependencies in one package, named with suffix `-standalone`, which is possible to run directly, without any additional class-path packages.

+Also it's by default configured to merge all `META-INF/services/*` files and `META-INF/spring.handlers` and `META-INF/spring.schemas`.

 ## `org.apache.maven.plugins:maven-war-plugin`